What Every Parent Should Know About Immunizations

 Millions of parents immunize their kids each year without concern.
 Yet some parents have heard rumors that vaccines can cause serious health problems.

-So, who can parents turn to for the facts about vaccine safety?
-Your child's doctor is your first resource for reliable information.
-Health care providers are bound by law to provide you with written information on both the benefits and risks of each immunization suggested for your child.
+So, how can parents get the facts about vaccine safety?
+Your child's health care provider is your first source of reliable information.
+Health care providers are bound by law to give you written information on the benefits and risks of each immunization suggested for your child.
 Reading this material can help you make a well-informed decision.

-Another resource for in-depth information on vaccine safety is the CDC.
+Another source of in-depth information on vaccine safety is the CDC.

 Are immunizations safe?

 Yes.
 All vaccines are fully tested before being approved for use by the FDA.
-Vaccines contain weakened toxins, or a dead or weakened form of the disease-causing virus or bacteria, which causes the body to produce antibodies that protect the child from that disease.
+Vaccines contain a dead or weakened form of the disease-causing virus or bacteria.
+These cause the body to produce antibodies that protect the child from that disease.

-Diseases such as polio and mumps are rare, so why are vaccines necessary?
+Diseases like polio and mumps are rare, so why are vaccines necessary?